Search Warrants, House Searches and Arrest

-I often get asked: what happens if the police arrive unannounced at my home and wants to search my house and arrest me – what can I expect and what are my legal rights?
+I often get asked: what happens if the police arrive unannounced at my home and want to search my house and arrest me – what can I expect and what are my legal rights?

 Source of Police Powers to Search